McKlay/ai-chatbot-engineering/docs/chapter13.md

 tokenizer.save_pretrained("./mistral-finetuned")
 ```

-You can now deploy this using the same FastAPI/Docker method from [Chapter 12](chapter12.md#open-source-model-hosting-local-cloud)
+You can now deploy this using the same FastAPI/Docker method from [Chapter 12](chapter12.md#open-source-model-hosting-local-cloud), or convert to GGUF for CPU/edge inference.

 ---

 ## Common Pitfalls

 | Issue                      | Solution                                            |
 | -------------------------- | --------------------------------------------------- |